Continued from part 4, a tale of two seeds

 Matthew, Mark and Luke all explicitly say that the generation of Jesus’ day would not pass away until all these things took place.
 And indeed, how could they—for if this were all still to happen, even today, Jesus would still be waiting to usher in the kingdom of God.
 But Ephesians 1:20–22 says that God has already “seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come.
 And he put all things under his feet.”
 1 Corinthians 15:27 and 1 Peter 3:22 also explicitly identify this as a done deal; a finished event.

 But what of the cosmic signs—the sun and the moon and the stars being darkened?
 Surely that is future language depicting the end of the world?
-I dare say most Christians interpret it that way; but look at how Peter recapitulates this language in Acts 2:19–21:
+Well, look at how Peter recapitulates this language in Acts 2:19–21:

 Is this speaking of Jesus returning to earth amid a literally darkened sun, blood moons, volcanoes and red tides?
 To answer straightforwardly, notice that Peter links these things all together: the signs, the day of the Lord, and the universal gospel call.
 Everyone calling on the name of the Lord is conterminous with these other events.
 Now, everyone calling on the name of the Lord is what was happening at Pentecost; it is illustrated in people from every nation calling on the name of the Lord.
 That is ongoing from then until now.
 But in that case, the day of the Lord has come—and the apocalyptic signs either didn’t actually happen as predicted…or the Bible is not supposed to be read like a modern newspaper.